The Tramways of

 The "Tranvía del Recuerdo" ran for five years until the system closed completely on 16 August 1981.
 The tramway employees took the cars out for a final run two days later.

 Open car 15 went to a park in Villahermosa, Tabasco state.
 Tram 6 was sold to the Texas Transportation Museum in San Antonio and cars 9 and 19 went to Trolleyville near Cleveland, Ohio.
 "Tranvía del Recuerdo" 001 went to San Francisco and operated in that city's Trolley Festival in 1984 and 1985.
-It was returned to Veracruz and displayed in Parque Zamora in the 1990s.
-It has recently been restored by retired tramway workers, who would like to run it again.
+It was returned to Veracruz in the 1990s, was restored, and is nicely displayed today in Parque Zamora in the center of town [see map].
+The photograph below was taken in November 2012 [Thomas Kautzor]:

 There are many more views of Veracruz trams online.
 Dave's Electric Railroads has enlargeable photographs of numbers 15, 204, 212, 601, 603, 610 and unidentified Hartford and Los Angeles cars.